PeterSvay/topics_project/README.md

 Step 6: Once the mote is selected, select clean then compile.
 You will be given the option to choose the position and quantity of motes to include.
 For project, the positioning was random.
 And the number of motes included is shown in my test scenarios in the paper.

 Step 7: Once the motes are in position, click start on the simulation and allow it to run.
+Additionally, to provide a better observation of the network simulation, the 'view' menu can be opened to enable the display of radio traffic, node ID, etc.

 Step 8: To include a malcious mote which will act as a udp-client, add the malicious-udp-client-sinkhole.c and malicious-udp-client-sinkhole.h files into contiki/examples/ipv6/rpl-udp folder.
 Follow steps 4-6 to include the malcious node in the simulation.
-The malicious
+The malicious will default as a normal node once the simulation is running.
+To activate the malicious node, right click the mote and click 'Click button on Z1' to initiate attack.